fommil/fpmortals/manuscript/under-review.md

        } yield initial + i
 ~~~~~~~~

+### Filter

-It's possible to put `if` statements after a generator to call
+It's possible to put `if` statements after a generator to filter
-`withFilter`:
+values by a predicate

 {lang="text"}
 ~~~~~~~~